 Canton went overly optimistic on the braking performance of his Mustang.
 He slid off and then blew the engine.
 More messengers were sent to Dearborn.

 Ruys de Perez’ Camaro had a greater appetite for fuel than his engineers had anticipated.
-He was left admiring the whole field rushing by as his car casted to a standstill by the side of the road.
+He was left admiring the whole field rushing by as his car coasted to a standstill by the side of the road.
 The direct line with Detroit went red hot.

 Norburn spun his white BMW and found himself way down the pack.
 They didn’t seem to care in Munich.
 Goissen, Chapman and Voigt were saving the honours.
 Only the Escort of Le Pihive disturbing their private party at the front.

 Voigt had moved up to 3rd.
 Then fallen back to 5th after his pitstop.
 A pitstop that had gone perfectly well.
-He was now coasting around the track with an almost undamaged car.
+He was now flying around the track with an almost undamaged car.
 Finding back the rhythm of his early laps.
 Gently reeling in Bert Everett in the fastest Alfa.
 And was almost certain to get a second 4th place finish.
 Until, with less than 30 laps to go, his car stopped at the far end of the track.
 Marcello, his Spanish mechanic, was reported fiercely yelling at his driver: “Hijo de …”